noacubestudio/2d-rewriting/README.md

 love-11.5-x86_64.AppImage .
 ```

-The example code currently produces a line like this:
+The example `rules.png` and `source.png` currently produce a graphic like this:

 ![Example pattern output](./pattern.png)

 ### Basic Controls

-* The arrow keys provide input while
+* The arrow keys provide input while running
 * The space bar toggles pause
 * The `R` key reloads the intial state
 * The escape key quits